List of Fringe characters: Walter Bishop

-Alternate timelime: Original Walter appears more nervous and insecure, and doesn't leave his lab for years on end.
+Alternate timeline: Original Walter appears more nervous and insecure, and doesn't leave his lab for years on end.
 He is still under supervision of psychiatrist Bruce Sumner, the director of St. Claire's Hospital, where he had been institutionalized.
 He was released from hospital under Olivia's care.

 Secondary characters

 Astrid Farnsworth

 Astrid Farnsworth (portrayed by Jasika Nicole; main: season 1–5) is an FBI Junior Agent who serves as Olivia's assistant.
 She is stationed in the lab with Walter, who can never remember her name (e.g. calling her "Asterix", "Aspirin", "Asteroid", "Astro", "Ostrich", "Aphid", "Esther", "Ashram", "Alex", "Afro", "Astrif", "Agnes", "Asner", etc.).
 In the 4th episode of season 4, "Subject 9", Walter calls out to Astrid by uttering "Claire!".
 Astrid, who normally brushes off these idiosyncrasies, however, this time she asked Walter: "Really?!?
 Claire?!?
 That doesn't even start with an "A"!"
 Though her work is mostly clerical, she has a number of skills which come in handy during their cases, such as cryptanalysis and proficiency in Latin.
 Despite being a main character for four years, Astrid's personal life and past were never examined in depth.

 The parallel universe version of Astrid Farnsworth is an autistic savant serving as a computer and statistics specialist in the Fringe division.

 Alternate timeline: The original Astrid is a field agent, examining crime scenes and collecting information with the rest of the team, which she relays back to Walter in real time via a videophone device worn on her right ear.
 She also continues to support Walter in the lab.

 In the episode "Making Angels", the two Astrids finally meet, when alternate universe Astrid gives herself security clearance to cross over after the death of her father, to seek condolences and closure from her primary universe counterpart.
 It is in this same episode that we are offered a peek into the home lives of the two Astrids and why they might be so different.
 We learn that while both Astrids' mothers died when they were young, and they were both raised by their fathers, that alternate universe Astrid felt a sense of rejection and disapproval from her father, while the Astrid in the primary universe had a warm, loving father, whom she was close to (though she lies about this in an attempt to console her counterpart).
 However it is ambiguous as to whether this is a cause or effect, as alternate universe Astrid seemed to be under the impression that her father was distant due to the way she was, not that she was the way she was because he was distant, while we know nothing of how the primary universe Astrid may have been as a child.